northerngit/dosbian/ReadMe.txt

 TERMS OF USE

-Dosbian is a donationware project, this means you can modify, improve, customise it as you like, however, IT IS STRICTLY PROHIBITED TO USE IT FOR COMMERCIAL PURPOSES.
+DOSBIAN is a donationware project, this means you can modify, improve, customise it as you like for your own use.

+IT IS STRICTLY PROHIBITED:

+- USE DOSBIAN FOR COMMERCIAL PURPOSES.

+- DIFFUSE YOUR OWN CUSTOMIZED COPY OF DOSBIAN